Heinz Guderian: Later life and death

 Guderian and his staff surrendered to US forces on 10 May 1945.
-He avoided being convicted as a war criminal at the Nuremberg Trials because there was no substantial documentary evidence against him at that time.
+He was not convicted as a war criminal at the Nuremberg Trials because there was no substantial documentary evidence against him.
 He answered questions from the Allied forces and denied being an ardent supporter of Nazism.
+The Central Intelligence Agency (CIA) was highly interested in using Guderian to rally the German right to the Atlanticist cause.
 He joined the US Army Historical Division in 1945 and the US refused requests from the Soviet Union to have him extradited.
 Even after the war, Guderian retained an affinity with Hitler and National Socialism.
 While interned by the Americans, his conversations were secretly taped.
 In one such recording, while conversing with former Field Marshal Wilhelm Ritter von Leeb and former General Leo Geyr von Schweppenburg, Guderian opined: "The fundamental principles [of Nazism] were fine".

 Guderian was released from internment in 1948.
 Many of his peers spent more time in prison.
 Von Manstein was sentenced to 18 years (although released in 1953) and Albert Kesselring was given a life sentence. although released in 1952.
 Guderian had informed on his ex-colleagues and co-operated with the Allies, which had helped him evade prosecution.
 He retired to Schwangau near Füssen in Southern Bavaria and began writing.
 His most successful book was Panzer Leader.

 He remained an ardent German nationalist for the rest of his life.
 Guderian died of heart disease on 14 May 1954 at the age of 65 and is buried at the Friedhof Hildesheimer Straße in Goslar.

-After the Second World War, the Central Intelligence Agency was highly interested in using Guderian to rally the German right to the Atlanticist cause.